antares-sql/antares/README.md

 This is a roadmap with major features will come in near future.

-- Stored procedures, views, schedulers and triggers support.
+- Functions and schedulers support.
 - Users management (add/edit/delete).
 - Database tools (variables, process list...).
 - SSL and SSH tunnel support.